Haruma-K/UnityDebugSheet/README.md

   <img width="60%" src="Documentation/advanced_usage_07.png" alt="Size Debugging">
 </p>

-### Custom design
+### Customize the look
-Unity Debug Sheet consists of uGUI, so you can freely customize the design by adjusting the properties.
+Unity Debug Sheet consists of uGUI, so you can freely customize the look by adjusting the properties.

 - Color of the back and close buttons
 - Color of the backdrop